SyRoxS1/Ultimate-Youtube-File-Uploader/README.md

 The original idea for this project was inspired by [DvorakDwarf's "Infinite-Storage-Glitch"](https://github.com/DvorakDwarf/Infinite-Storage-Glitch/tree/master/src).
 However, this project introduces enhancements such as:

 - Displaying uploaded files as files within the script.
 - Automating the upload process using the YouTube API (limited to 6 videos per day).
-For bypassing this limitation, check the [tiktoka-studio-uploader](https://github.com/wanghaisheng/tiktoka-studio-uploader) branch.
+For bypassing this limitation, I used the work on the [tiktoka-studio-uploader](https://github.com/wanghaisheng/tiktoka-studio-uploader) repo.

 ## Key Features